zama-ai/concrete/docs/tutorial/rounding.md

 ![](../\_static/rounding/lsbs_to_remove.png)

 {% hint style="info" %}
-Feel free to disable overflow protection and see what happens!
+Feel free to disable overflow protection and see what happens.
 {% endhint %}

 ## Auto Rounders

 Rounding is very useful but, in some cases, you don't know how many bits your input contains, so it's not reliable to specify `lsbs_to_remove` manually.
-For this reason, `AutoRounder` class is introduced.
+For this reason, the `AutoRounder` class is introduced.

 `AutoRounder` allows you to set how many of the most significant bits to keep, but they need to be adjusted using an inputset to determine how many of the least significant bits to remove.
 This can be done manually using `fhe.AutoRounder.adjust(function, inputset)`, or by setting `auto_adjust_rounders` configuration to `True` during compilation.